phalcon-orphanage/docs/en/db-layer.md

 <a name='tables'></a>
 ## Creating/Altering/Dropping Tables
-Different database systems (MySQL, Postgresql etc.) offer the ability to create, alter or drop tables with the use of commands such as CREATE, ALTER or DROP.
+Different database systems (MySQL, Postgresql etc.) offer the ability to create, alter or drop tables with the use of commands such as `CREATE`, `ALTER` or `DROP`.
 The SQL syntax differs based on which database system is used. `Phalcon\Db` offers a unified interface to alter tables, without the need to differentiate the SQL syntax based on the target storage system.

 <a name='tables-create'></a>
 ### Creating Tables